 The Divine qualities and life lessons contained in your name show the shape of your walking.
 For instance, if you are given the name Musa (Moses), the life path and life lessons of the Prophet Moses, alayhi-s-salam, will mirror your life path and life lessons.
 The qualities the Prophet Musa carried are qualities that you also carry.
 If you are given the name Rahima, which means Divine Mercy, it will be important for you to understand the exact nature of the Divine Name ar-Rahim and how you can embody it even more deeply than you already do.
 Using that quality in your remembrance and prayers will be especially powerful.

-When people call you by your Sufi name qualities it evokes the qualities it contains and it reminds your innermost being of who you truly are.
+When people call you by your Sufi name it evokes the qualities within your name, reminding your innermost being of who you truly are.
 You already contain all of the qualities and wisdom you need.
-Now your job is to continue to purify and clean your nafs (lower ego) until your heart shines.
+Now your job is to continue to purify and cleanse your nafs (lower ego) until your heart shines.